Our Take On Binance US

 One slight disenchantment centered on funding methods.
 PayPal isn’t supported, and I had to use the slow method to add my bank account (two days).
 But if you’re using a supported bank or debit card, the Binance trading experience is among the best you’ll find in the crypto world.

 Here’s my hands-on review of the web UI.
 Binance also offers a mobile app for iOS and Android.

-Similar to other crypto exchanges like Coinbase or Uphold, you’ll need to provide documentation of your identity for full access on Binance.US.
+Similar to other crypto exchanges like Coinbase, you’ll need to provide documentation of your identity for full access on Binance.US.